 Households must provide a Social Security Number (SSN) for each member or apply for an SSN before the first full month of benefits following authorization of expedited SNAP benefits.

-The CAO must refer a household to the local Social Security Administration Office (SSA) if a member does not have or cannot verify an SSN.
+The CAO must refer a household to the local (SSA) if a member does not have or cannot verify an SSN.
 (See Supplemental Handbook, Chapter 950.)
 This applies to any household member who does not have or cannot verify an SSN.
 The CAO must not delay benefits.

 NOTE: If the applicant cannot provide an SSN within the time frame, see the good cause rules in Supplemental Handbook, Chapter 950.